Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

     // application permissions need to be set statically (in the portal or by PowerShell), and then granted by
     // a tenant administrator
     string[] scopes = new string[] { "https://graph.microsoft.com/.default" };
-    ```

-3. Acquire the token

-    ```CSharp
    AuthenticationResult result = null;
    try
    {
-        result = await app.AcquireTokenForClient(scopes)
+         // Acquire the token for MS Graph result = await _app.AcquireTokenForClient(scopes)
             .ExecuteAsync();

+         Console.ForegroundColor = ConsoleColor.Green;
+         Console.WriteLine("Token acquired");
+         Console.ResetColor();
    }
-    catch(MsalServiceException ex)
-    {
-        // AADSTS70011
+   catch (MsalServiceException ex) when (ex.Message.Contains("AADSTS70011")) {
          // Invalid scope.
 The scope has to be of the form "https://resourceurl/.default"
-        // Mitigation: this is a dev issue.
-Change the scope to be as expected }
+         // Mitigation: change the scope to be as expected Console.ForegroundColor = ConsoleColor.Red;
+         Console.WriteLine("Scope provided is not supported");
+         Console.ResetColor();
+   }

+   // Call MS Graph API
+   if (result != null)
+   {
+         var httpClient = new HttpClient();
+         var apiCaller = new ProtectedApiCallHelper(httpClient);

     ```

-4. Call the API
+3. Call the API

-    In that case calling "https://graph.microsoft.com/v1.0/users" with the access token as a bearer token.
+    In this case calling "https://graph.microsoft.com/v1.0/users" with the access token as a bearer token.

 ## Troubleshooting

 ### Did you forget to provide admin consent?
 This is needed for daemon apps

-If you get an error when calling the API `Insufficient privileges to complete the operation.`, this is because the tenant administrator has not granted permissions
-to the application.
-See step 6 of [Register the client app (daemon-console-cae)](#register-the-client-app-daemon-console-cae) above.
+If you get an error when calling the API `Insufficient privileges to complete the operation.`, this is because the tenant administrator has not granted consent to the permissions requested by the application.
+See the step [Register the client app (daemon-console-cae)](#register-the-client-app-daemon-console-cae) above.

 You will typically see, on the output window, something like the following: